benchristel/verse/docs/advanced/index.md

 # Why *Not* Use Verse?

+If you're thinking of using Verse for your next project, you should understand that it makes some extremely harsh tradeoffs.
+Verse's stance is that *everything* inessential to the creation of working software can and must be sacrificed in the name of streamlining the development experience.
+In particular, that means UI gloss goes out the window.
+For better or for worse, you're not gonna be writing any CSS in a Verse project.
+If that sounds more frustrating than liberating, Verse is probably not going to work for you.

-There are some reasons you might not want to use Verse.
+Here are some other reasons you might not want to use Verse:

-- **You need the DOM**: Verse doesn't support HTML or CSS.
+- **You can't access the DOM**.
+Verse doesn't let you craft your own HTML.
   Right now, it can make text-only terminal-UI style apps, and eventually it will let you draw stuff on a `<canvas>`, too.
 But if you need an `<input type="date">`... yikes.
   Use something else.
-- **You need to leverage NPM packages**: "Installing" a dependency in Verse means copy-pasting it into your source code.
+- **You can't install NPM packages.** "Installing" a dependency in Verse means copy-pasting it into your source code.
 Verse aims to provide a comprehensive "standard library" of basic utilities, but if you need more specialized tools it's going to be a bit painful to get them into your program.

+As Verse matures, I expect some of these constraints will be relaxed, worked around, or reversed.
+But don't hold your breath.

 # Comparison to Similar Tools